 This course builds on concepts learned in Financial and Managerial Accounting and covers Sage 50® Accounting.
 Combines real-world accounting systems and examples with computer-based solutions.
 The course is a blend of problem solving, reading, case projects, and computer applications to problems encountered in today’s accounting environment.

-Textbook: Business Law
+Textbook: Business Law with UCC Applications